Advanced Manufacturing Skills Center

 Prerequisites

-• At least 8th grade math & reading suggested
+• 8th grade math & reading, suggested

 • No pre-testing is required, including the Accuplacer test.